wmono/jtsc/README.md

 ## How to use

-- Build and install the plugin into your local repository:
+First, build and install the plugin into your local repository:
 ```
 	$ mvn -am -pl jtsc-maven-plugin install
 ```

+See the `demo-project` project for a minimal but complete project.

+### Using `jtsc-maven-plugin` in your project

 - Configure the plugin in your project:
 ```xml
 	<plugin>